Top Internal SSDs: Best M.2 SSDs and NVMe SSDs of 2026

 Why We Recommend It:

 Storage space is a huge factor for PlayStation® 5 SSDs.
 The size of modern games continues to grow, and the console contains a single expansion slot.
-In that regard, the SN850X is an excellent workhorse.
+In that regard, the 850X is an excellent workhorse.

-Alternate Choice: SanDisk WD Black SN850P
+Alternate Choice: Sandisk WD Black SN850P

-The SN850P is the same drive as the SN850X.
+The SN850P is the same drive as the 850X.
 It is just fitted with a heatsink and PlayStation® branding.
 The product might appeal to some buyers, but you will pay a premium for it.

-Best SSD for Xbox Series X|S Gaming: SanDisk WD Black C50
+Best SSD for Xbox Series X|S Gaming: Sandisk WD Black C50

-AT A GLANCE: SanDisk WD Black C50
+AT A GLANCE: Sandisk WD Black C50

 Form Factor Xbox Expansion Card